zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 Achieved by:

-- Identifying all resource on the team
+- Identifying all resource within the team
-- Estimating capacity like Keeping the lights on (KTLO), Admin, Management and Projects
+- Estimating the capacity requirements for activities such as ‘Keeping the Lights On" (KTLO), administrative tasks, management, and project work.

 ### Project Commits

-All projects added to the [IT EntApps Portfolio: Quarterly Commits](https://docs.google.com/spreadsheets/d/1ojnTFGB2iYJz9kNPYdoLc4PeyDqAN60gu9cQBrKpHJQ/edit?pli=1#gid=955721517) have:
+All projects added to the [IT EntApps Portfolio: Quarterly Commits](https://docs.google.com/spreadsheets/d/1ojnTFGB2iYJz9kNPYdoLc4PeyDqAN60gu9cQBrKpHJQ/edit?pli=1#gid=955721517) are assigned resources based on priority and categorized under the following labels:

-- Resources assigned in order of priority
-- An appropriated label:
   - **Committed**: Projects that are in-flight / being worked on.
   - **Planned**: Projects that will be picked up once the resources from a committed project becomes available.
   - **Backlog**: Projects that are in the pipeline but not yet ready to start.